luxunxiansheng/ReinforcementLearningBasic/work/README.md

 ## About The Project

 [Reinforcement Learning: An introduction 2e](1) is believed to be the most famous book on reinforcement learning methodology.
-Dozons of classic algorithms are proposed in the book, which include dynamical progamming methods, monte carlo methods, temporal-difference  methods ,policy grident methods and so on so forth.
+Dozons of classic algorithms are proposed in this book, which include dynamical progamming methods, monte carlo methods, temporal-difference  methods ,policy grident methods and so on so forth.
 [Shangtong Zhang](2) implements almost all of the algothims in the book with python.
-It is a great work for educational purposes.
+It is my favorite reference project when I read Sutton's book.
+However, because of its educational purpose, each case follows the book pretty strictly and hard to reuse some codes.
 From enginerring perspecitve, there is still big room for improvement.
+I need one compact code set for my own use.
+That is why I decided to launch this project even though I knew there had been many other RL projects exsiting in the world.

-In this project, a lightweight framework is configured with Object-oriented programming paradigm.
-Algorithms and enviroments are seperated carefully and most of the algorithms in [Reinforcement Learning: An introduction 2e](1) are re-implemented.
+In this project,a lightweight framework is configured with Object-oriented programming paradigm.
+Algorithms and enviroments are carefully seperated and most of the algorithms in [Reinforcement Learning: An introduction 2e](1) are re-implemented.
 It might be a good start point for beginners to step into the door of reinforcemet learning, espcially for whom who come from software industry with solid programming skills.

-Deep inforcement learning algorithms,such as DQN, Alphazero,etc., will also be covered but that cloud  need more computation resources.
+Deep inforcement learning algorithms,such as DQN, Alphazero,etc., will also be covered.

 This project is built With [Python](www.python.org) and several libraries: